 Trainee goals will be set in 1,000 increments or 1 slot (person) per 1,000 hours per project.
 For example, if the trainee goal on the project is 2,000 hours a maximum of 2 trainees will be approved for the project.
 In the event a trainee leaves the project for valid reasons the trainee shall be replaced as soon as possible.
 No apprentice/trainee can be assigned less than 500 hours on a contract.
 MoDOT will not assign training on contracts that will not support the 500 hours.
 Providing less than 500 hours is not considered to be beneficial training nor helping to achieve journey-level status.
 Therefore, a trainee/apprentice, regardless of craft, must have been trained on the contact for at least 500 hours to be eligible for reimbursement.
-However, the contractor may transfer the trainee, with MoDOT's approval, to another MoDOT highway construction project in order to continue the training.
 Upon reaching the 500 hours, the contractor will be compensated as noted herein.
-If the enrollee is transferred to a non-federal project.
-MoDOT, upon availability of funding, may have the option of reimbursing the contractor for those hours completed that achieve the 500-hour minimum and for any hours that continue the successful training of the individual(s).
-The same documentation will be required to be submitted in order to determine if hours will be approved.
-However, if the trainee is moved to another federally funded enhancement, then a "change order" could be requester the additional hours and thus offer the Contractor the necessary credit so as to accomplish the 500 hour plateau.
 FHWA and MoDOT will only approve training programs meeting the requirements of the Training Special Provisions (TSP).
 A program will be approved if it is reasonably calculated to meet the equal employment opportunity obligations of the Contractor and to qualify the average trainee for journeyman status in the classification concerned by the end of the training period.
 Furthermore, apprenticeship programs registered with the U.S. Department of Labor, Bureau of Apprenticeship and Training, or with a State apprenticeship agency recognized by the Bureau and training programs approved but not necessarily sponsored by the Department of Labor, Manpower Administration, Bureau of Apprenticeship and Training will also be considered acceptable provided it is being administered in a manner consistent with the equal employment obligations of Federal-aid highway construction contracts.

 No individual shall be employed as a trainee in any classification in which they have successfully completed a training course leading to journeyman status or in which the individual has been employed as a journeyman.
 The Contractor shall satisfy this requirement by including appropriate questions in the employee application or by other suitable means.
-It is the Contractor's responsibility to verify that the individual has not be trained or worked at the journey level and their records shall document the findings.
+It is the Contractor's responsibility to verify that the individual has not been trained or worked at the journey level and their records shall document the findings.
 Training under the TSP should only be directed toward those trades where underutilization/under representation exists.
 Flagging/traffic control programs are not considered as meeting the intent of the TSP.
 However, other programs that including flagging training will be approved if the flagging portion is limited.